Committees

 Joanne Sandhu, Chairperson

 Gratitude!
-Ministry at Saint Mark recognizes the joy of knowing the grace of God daily in our lives through deliberate naming of our gratitude.
-When as individuals and as a community of faith we become intimate with our daily sense of gratefulness, our mindset, our attitude, our lives change.
+Ministry at Saint Mark recognizes the joy of knowing the grace of God daily in our lives through the deliberate naming of our gratitude.
+When, as individuals and as a community of faith, we become intimate with our daily sense of gratefulness, our mindset, our attitude, and our lives change.
 We are healthier, happier people.
-Our thinking, our perspective, our actions reflect greater generosity and love.
-We choose to give of ourselves, our passions and gifts, our time, our financial resources with joy!
+Our thinking, our perspective, and our actions reflect greater generosity and love.
+We choose to give of ourselves, our passions and gifts, our time, and our financial resources with joy!
 We aren’t grateful because we are happy; we are happy because we are grateful.

 Worship And Music Committee